c17hawke/Rapid_flask_development/README.md

 ```
 ### 4. "cd" into the folder named in this format "FlaskApp_2020_04_08-06_34_37"

-### 5. Now you can run app.py by following command-
+### 5. Make sure you are in your flask app virtual environment or you have atleast installed flask.
+And now you can run app.py by following command-
 ```
 python app.py
 ```